gitlabhq/gitlabhq/doc/user/project/integrations/prometheus.md

 8 hours of performance data.
 It may take a minute or two for data to appear after initial deployment.

+## Determining performance impact of a merge

+> [Introduced][ce-10408] in GitLab 9.1.

+After a merge request has been approved, a sparkline will appear on the merge request page displaying the average memory usage of the application.
+The sparkline includes thirty minutes of data prior to the merge, a dot to indicate the merge itself, and then will begin capturing thirty minutes of data after the merge.

+This sparkline serves as a quick indicator of the impact on memory consumption of the recently merged changes.
+If there is a problem, action can then be taken to troubleshoot or revert the merge.

 ## Troubleshooting

 If the metrics button is not appearing, then one of a few issues may be